31st May – P60 Deadline

 What about employee’s that have left?

-The employees that left during the tax year (6th April 2016 to 5th April 2017) should receive a P45 on leaving which they would then present to a new employer.
+The employees that left during the tax year (6th April to following 5th April) should receive a P45 on leaving which they would then present to a new employer.

 Key Tax Deadlines